LaserDiamond52/Ultimate-Manhunt-Forge/README.md

 **Note: If no manhunt is active, the Ender Dragon is immune to all damage.
 The Ender Dragon can only be damaged while a manhunt game is active.**

+## Running a Manhunt Game:

+If you are here to find out how to quickly set up a manhunt game, or need a refresher, here are the steps to running a Manhunt game with this mod:

+1. Set some players to be hunters using ```/ultimate_manhunt roles current <player> hunter``` (add a true/false argument if you want to specify whether this player is a buffed hunter)
+2. Set any necessary gamerules, options, etc. (refer to the 'Commands' section at the bottom of this README.md)
+3. Run ```/ultimate_manhunt gameState start```

+For more options on commands and how you can customize your manhunt game, refer to the 'Commands' section at the bottom of this README.md.

 ## Features

 **Ultimate Manhunt contains the following features:**